sevenval/flat-docs/tutorial/README.md

 {"error":{"message":"Upstream Request Validation Failed","status":400,"requestID":"main","info":["Pattern constraint violated in query for q: 'hello repo:leachim6\/hello-world filename:html lang:html' does not match the pattern '^hello repo:leachim6\/hello-world filename:\\w+ language:\\w+$'."],"code":3202}}
 ```

-If you prefer to receive a custom error document, you can configure an error flow.
+If you prefer to provide a custom error document, you can configure an error flow.
 Just create `error.xml`:

 ```xml
 <flow>